GitanElyon/dotfiles/README.md

 # Hyprland dotfiles

+> Disclaimer: these are my old dots.
+I have retired them as of January 2026, though are still largely functional and a good base for new hyprland users.

 This dotfiles contains my configuration/themes for Hyprland as well as other apps I use for my daily workflow.

 I have tried to make everything beginer friendly, but if you have anyy questions, there are tons of resources out there to help you.